vidispine/hull/hull/README.md

       nginx: # specify the nginx deployment under key 'nginx'
         # This time we're not setting the metadata.name to be static so
-        # it will be created dynmically and be unique
+        # name will be created dynmically and will be unique
         annotations:
-          general_custom_annotation_3: Specific Object Annotation 3 # overwrite third
+          general_custom_annotation_3: Specific Object Annotation 3 # overwrite a
                                                                     # general annotation
           default_annotation_2: Specific Object Annotation 2 # overwrite a default annotation
           specific_annotation_1: Specific Object Annotation 1 # add a specific annotation
                                                               # to the all this object's metadata
         labels:
-          general_custom_label_3: Specific Object Label 3 # overwrite third
+          general_custom_label_3: Specific Object Label 3 # overwrite a
                                                           # general label
           default_label_2: Specific Object Label 2 # overwrite a default label
           specific_label_1: Specific Object Label 1 # add a specific label